alopezrivera/MATMOS/README.md

 pressure or density), MATMOS will calculate the corresponding altitude and remaining quantities (indirect model).

-As temperature is not a monotonic function of height (equal values of temperature happen at different heights), its inverse cannot be determined without more information.
+As temperature is not a monotonic function of altitude (equal values of temperature happen at different altitudes), its inverse cannot be determined without more information.
 To solve this, the option to specify an altitude range where the temperature is to be found is provided.